 - It is located very close to the main industrial areas of Albania.

-- Number of companies: 15 airlines in 50 destinations
+- Number of companies: 17 airlines operating in 60 destinations

 - The second civil airport in Albania